ninagorton/contentmanager.github.io/README.md

 1. Download the project, that has been submitted on Vula.
 2. Import the project into your IDE.
 3. Open your terminal and make your way to the project directory.
+4. Enter' yarn install' to install all dependencies for the project.
-4. Enter 'yarn start' into the terminal to run the project in development work
+5. Enter 'yarn start' into the terminal to run the project in development mode.
-5. Ensure you are also running the Backend as well
+6. Ensure you are also running the Backend as well.

 ## Libraries: ##
 <details>